Iteration mark: Superscript numeral

 In western mathematics, the superscript numeral originated as a notation for exponentiation.
-Over time its meaning expanded to represent repeated function application as well, effectively making it a notation for marking iteration.
+Over time, its meaning expanded to represent repeated function application as well, effectively making it a notation for marking iteration.
 This sense was eventually borrowed in non mathematical text to represent repeated symbols, especially to mark repeated letters in acronyms.
 The superscript is occasionally left out, either colloquially or in the formal representation of the acronym, due to either typographic or stylistic concerns.
-Notable examples include the bus protocol I²C, and the fan-fiction hosting website AO3.
+Notable examples include the bus protocol I^{2}C, the World Wide Web Consortium (W3C), and the fan-fiction hosting website AO3.